 Once you understand students’ learning preferences and interests, you can begin to make sure that your instructional materials and activities are more student-focused.

 If you have ever talked at length with teachers, you know that a goal of nearly every educator is to create lifelong learners.
 This is difficult to do if you train students to believe that learning is what happens when a teacher is available to present a lesson, provide practice, and then assess learning.
 When you give students more control over choosing, tracking, and assessing their learning, you are providing them with the skills they need to become lifelong learners.
 Now, this doesn’t mean it’s all right to hand students a textbook then recline at your desk checking social media, following scores of the local sports team, or catching up on the news.
 As a teacher in a blended environment, your role is to guide students in making the best choices for their learning.

 Giving students more control can be intimidating because they likely don’t understand the standards they need to meet, AND because it may make classroom management more difficult, AND because there is a lot of uncertainty around students’ self-direction, but we know YOU CAN DO THIS!

 When you give students more control over their learning, you are able to increase their agency; you give students a stronger voice and greater choice in choosing the time, place, pace, and path of their learning.
 Increasing student control is the most essential step in creating personalized learning.
-A 2018 iNACOL3 survey of K-12 schools found that 40% of schools have a moderate level of student led classrooms and 20% have a moderate level of student demonstrated classrooms.
-This suggests that in implementing personalization in your own classroom, it may be best to start by adding more student led practices.
+A 2018 iNACOL survey of K-12 schools found that 40% of schools have a moderate level of student-led classrooms and 20% have a moderate level of student-demonstrated classrooms.53 This suggests that in implementing personalization in your own classroom, it may be best to start by adding more student-led practices.
 This means finding ways to allow students to do the following:

 - Co-design their learning experience